MeRupamGanguly/interview-preparation/RabbitMq.md

 	}
 	// Process each message
 	for msg := range msgs {
-		// Simulate processing of the message (you can replace this with actual business logic) fmt.Printf("Processing message: %s\n", msg.Body)
+		// Simulate processing of the message (we can replace this with actual business logic) fmt.Printf("Processing message: %s\n", msg.Body)
 		time.Sleep(1 * time.Second) // Simulate processing time (can be replaced with actual logic)
 		// Acknowledge the message to let RabbitMQ know it's been processed